Whereiswald0/SQL-project/starting_with_questions.md

 	se.country,
 	p.productname,
 	SUM(se.units_sold) OVER (PARTITION BY se.productsku, se.country) products_sold
-FROM session_view se
+FROM sessions se
 JOIN products p
 	ON se.productsku = p.productsku
 WHERE se.productsku IS NOT NULL
 	AND units_sold > 0
 	AND se.country NOT IN ('(not set)')
 ORDER BY se.country, products_sold DESC
 ~~~~

 Answer:
+Note that since I was unable to join skus to the data from analytics with any degree of certainty, that data is not included here.

 Since the US is the largest customer center, the most data is from here.
-Hard to draw any hard comparisons from a small set of data
+Hard to draw any hard comparisons from a small set of data about countries

+The main thing I can draw from this question is a reduced faith in the adequacy of either the data itself or my efforts at cleaning it, since it looks like a lot of repeated order might be showing up here..

 **Question 5: Can we summarize the impact of revenue generated from each city/country?**